Alexander Bernhuber: Early life and education

-Bernhuber attended the Federal Institute of Education and Research Francisco Josephinum which trains farmers, agricultural and food technologists and agricultural computer scientists.
-The focus is set on research, test and evaluate in the fields of agricultural engineering, digital farming, energetic use of biomass and in food and biotechnology.
-After his graduation he studied at the University of Natural Resources and Life Sciences (BOKU) in Vienna.
+Bernhuber completed his studies at the Francisco Josephinum Federal Higher Education and Research Institute in Wieselburg in July 2011.
+He earned a bachelor's degree in agricultural sciences in 2015 and a master's degree in crop science in 2018 from the University of Natural Resources and Life Sciences in Vienna.

+He also completed his military service between October 2013 and April 2014.

 Career

 Since 2016, Bernhuber has been an Austrian delegate to the European Council of Young Farmers (CEJA).
 From November 2017 till November 2018 he was the Deputy Federal Director of the Austrian Rural Youth Organisation.

 Bernhuber runs a farm with crops and beef cattle in Lower Austria In addition to his work as a farmer, he worked as an agricultural policy consultant in the Lower Austrian Farmers' Union.

 Since becoming a Member of the European Parliament, Bernhuber has been serving on the Committee on the Environment, Public Health and Food Safety; the Committee on Petitions and the Committee on Culture and Education.
 In addition to his committee assignments, he is part of the European Parliament Intergroup on Small and Medium-Sized Enterprises (SMEs).

-He is very active in the environmental field and has published a booklet called the Austrian Green Deal which focuses on the implementation of the European Green Deal in Austria.
-As representative of farmers his main objective is to stand up for protecting rural livelihoods; strengthening regional and high quality food and food supply; making rural areas more attractive.
+He is active in the environmental field and has published a booklet called the Austrian Green Deal, which focuses on the implementation of the European Green Deal in Austria.

-As youngest member of the European Peoples Party in the European Parliament.